 The Limahuli Garden & Preserve is located on the north shore of the island of Kaua’i in one of the most biodiverse valleys in the Hawaiian Islands.
 Home to dozens of endangered plants and birds found nowhere else on earth, I can’t recommend this place highly enough!

-Tickets for the 1.5 hour tour are $25 for adults 18+ and free for everyone under 18.
-They’re open from 8:30am and gates close at 3:15pm Tuesday through Saturday, and you should check in 15 minute prior to your reservation time.
+Tickets for the 1.5-hour tour are $25 for adults 18+ and free for everyone under 18.
+They’re open from 8:30am and gates close at 3:15pm Tuesday through Saturday, and you should check in 15 minutes prior to your reservation time.
 The garden closes at 4:30pm.

 Hanalei Beach Park & Bay

 Hanalei Bay is iconic and definitely a must-see!
 It’s home to the Hanalei Pier, located at the mouth of the Hanalei River.
 If you have kids, this is also the calmest of the island’s beaches for them to play in the surf.
 It’s a common spot for newbies to practice surfing as well!

 - Puu Poa Beach

 - Pali Ke Kua (Hideaways) Beach

 - Anini Beach